Skip to main content

 Software is eating the world

-We believe that software is eating the world.
+We believe that software is eating the world (opens in a new tab).
 Complex software systems underpin all aspects of our daily lives.
 There are no industries that don't rely on software anymore - hundreds of software systems were involved in getting your breakfast cereal to your cupboard for example.

 At the same time, software systems are only getting more complex, and complexity is the enemy of performance and reliability.
 As our dependence on software system grows, the importance of shipping performant and reliable software grows along with it.